Maybe you’re going through a divorce right now.

 When a kid turns sixteen, he or she pretty much chooses where to live.

-When your son turns sixteen, he’ll have a car, he’ll have friends he likes being with all the time, and he won’t like being told what to do or where to stay.
+When your daughter turns sixteen, she’ll have a car, she’ll have friends she likes being with all the time, and she won’t like being told what to do or where to stay.

-All of that adds up to a lot of freedom, and with that freedom comes the ability for your son to choose which parent he wants to live with.
+All of that adds up to a lot of freedom, and with that freedom comes the ability for your daughter to choose which parent she wants to live with.

 Call Brown Law